nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Date **must follow the specified format**.

 Examples:
-* `absent 1 date/24-03-2022` indicates that pet 1 is absent for daycare on `24-03-2022`.
+* `absent 1 date/25-03-2022` indicates that the first pet in the current list is absent for daycare on 25th March 2022.

 ### Delete a pet: `delete`

-When the pet no longer needs daycare services, you may want to delete the specified pet from the pet list.
+When a pet no longer requires daycare services, you may want to remove them from WoofAreYou.

 Format: `delete INDEX`